 It has been an engaging year for the Linux and open-source community.
 For example, Ubuntu ended Unity 8 development as well as their plans towards convergence and switched to using GNOME.
 Slack OS virtually rewrote its binaries to be Debian-based; Kali Linux became more popular, and Skype finally released a Linux version worth writing home about.

-With such an eventful 2017 for most Linux distributions, I imagine many of our (potential) readers are wondering which Linux distributions have been the hottest this year, and probably why.
+After such an eventful 2017 for most Linux distributions, I imagine many of our (potential) readers are wondering which Linux distributions have been the hottest in 2018 and probably why.

 Ubuntu is almost always

 #1 on our distribution lists because apart from it being easy to get up and running with (and my favorite), it is the most famous.
 Some of its flavors are even being more used than certain distributions.
 It reportedly gained more traction when Canonical made the official announcement of their movement away from Unity to Gnome.

 We know many users stopped using Ubuntu altogether because of their switch to Unity so we will not be doing bad to assume that a good number of those users will return.
 With that being said, Ubuntu has clearly had a good year and deserves to be on our list.

 That’s right!
 Linux Mint is still a favorite of the Linux community and like Ubuntu, it is here to stay.